virtblocks/virtblocks/README.markdown

 * `run`: run all example programs.

-Some targets are no-op for certain sub-projects because they don't make sense in that context; some targets might be missing, but that's a bug rather than a design choice.
+Some targets are no-op for certain sub-projects because they don't make sense in that context.

 The top-level `Makefile` should provide a convenient way to build and test all sub-projects at once.
 It currently doesn't.